-Mid-term reports are sent home at the teacher's discretion.
+Mid-term reports are sent home at the middle of each 9 week period.
 A parent may request a report anytime during the school year.
 Parents have access to electronic grades and assignments.

 Report cards are issued following each of the four- (4) nine-week periods.
 An effort is made to give you a report on your child's academic achievement as well as some indication of the effort the pupil puts fourth.
 A report card has been devised to report much information in a small package.
 Please note all information on the card so that a clear understanding may take place.
 Please read and utilize the comment section for communication purposes with your child's teacher.